Thought Provoking

 D. Policy choices

 As AI reduces the need for human labor, UBI could become crucial, with governments playing a key role in regulating AI’s impact and ensuring equitable wealth distribution.
-As AI reduces labor costs and increases productivity, the role of government regulation will be crucial in managing the distribution of wealth and maintaining social welfare.

-Given the massive productivity gains on the horizon, and a potential for annual GDP growth to increase from 2 to potentially 4-6% over the next 50 years, per capita GDP could hit ~1M (assuming 5% annual growth for 50 years).
-A deflationary economy makes current nominal dollars go much further.
-I believe there will be sufficient resources and abundance to afford UBI.
-Today, UBI might seem impractical due to economic constraints, and indeed, ignoring these constraints has led to disasters in countries like Argentina and Venezuela.
-But those constraints will gradually become less so.
+Given the massive productivity gains on the horizon, and a potential for annual GDP growth to increase from 2 to potentially 4-6% (or much higher) over the next 50 years, per capita GDP could hit ~1M (assuming 5% annual growth for 50 years).
+A deflationary enough economy makes current nominal dollars go much further and I suspect current measures of GDP will be poor measures of economic well being.

 E. Imagining a consumer utopia